dib-lab/2020-paper-sourmash-gather/manuscript.md

 minimum metagenome covers with the addition of new reference genomes.
-When updating metagenome covers with new reference genomes, the first stage of calculating overlaps can be updated with the new genomes (column 2 of Table @tbl:genbank-cover), while the actual calculation a the *minimum* set cover must be redone each time.
+When updating metagenome covers with new reference genomes, the first stage of calculating overlaps can be updated with the new genomes (column 2 of Table @tbl:genbank-cover), while the actual calculation of a *minimum* set cover must be redone each time.

 Minimum set cover approaches may provide opportunities beyond those